Sheetal Menon

-Sheetal Menon is an Indian model and actress.
-Her origin is Kerala and Mangalore.
+Sheetal Menon is an Indian model and former actress, who works predominantly in Hindi films and television.

-Menon is trained in Bharatanatyam and Odissi classical dance, trained under Guru Smt.
-Shobha.
-Menon (Nasik) and Guru Smt.
-Daksha Mashruwala (Mumbai).

-She began her career as a model and made her mark as one of the established faces in the modelling industry.
-Later she was signed on with the agency headed by Atul Kasbekar.
-She was a face of many leading lifestyle Brands and a Kingfisher Model in the year 2005 and 2008.
+Career

 During her final year in college, she joined Anupam Kher's course, Actor Prepares.
 Her first acting role came in Nari Hira's Bhram – An Illusion directed by Pawan Kaul.
 Her films include Shaitan (2011), directed by Bejoy Nambiar, Julayi (Telugu) (2012) and David (2013).

+She acted in an ad with Shah Rukh Khan in 2025.

+Personal life

+Her origin is Kerala and Mangalore.
+She married Bejoy Nambiar in 2015.